:quality(82))

 Pros:

-More technical business teams can own integrations directly
+Technical business teams can own integrations directly

-7,000+ pre-built connectors
+7,000+ pre-built connectors reduce setup time

 Cons: